sap-linuxlab/terraform.templates_for_sap/README.md

 # Get started

-It is recommended to read the README below for context and understanding, before you execute this code.
+It is recommended to fully read the README below for context and understanding, before you execute this code.

 To get started immediately, requirements:
 - Terraform and Ansible installed